Guided tour of the Teide Observatory especially for families

-YOU MUST ARRIVE AT LEAST 20 MINUTES BEFORE the scheduled time of the visit at the TO's gate.
+YOU MUST ARRIVE AT THE TO’S GATE AT LEAST 20 MINUTES BEFORE the scheduled time of the visit.
 Upon your arrival, you will be instructed by our personnel where to go.

 If you arrive late, the visit will be cut short (but it will never be extended) by the same amount of time, and can even be cancelled if the delay is considerable and it causes problems for later scheduled visits.